xcjs/workstation-provision/README.md

 ### pre/

-pre/ constains scripts named matching packages that are executed before the package is installed.
+pre/ contains scripts named matching packages that are executed before the package is installed.

 ### sequence/